 Montreal-based textile artist Annie Legault has been involved in the festival since 2017.
-Her window installation Amulette, was a highlight during our 2018 festival and this year she received the Rado Star Prize for RAW Collection, a series of large jute lamps exhibited at the Drake Hotel.
-Annie was also recently featured in the Montreal Gazette, highlighting her work and her bright future.
+Her window installation Amulette, was a highlight during our 2018 festival and in 2019, she received the Rado Star Prize for RAW Collection, a series of large jute lamps exhibited at the Drake Hotel.
 We caught up with her to talk about what inspires her, her practice, DesignTO and more.

 How long have you been involved, and what are your favourite things about DesignTO?